Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 \subsection{BNS simulations}

 In the following, to apply our classification to more realistic astrophysical scenarios, we investigate three representative BNS simulations and discuss how they fit in the previously defined classification scheme.
-Due to the increasing computational cost, we cannot easily explore as many simulations as in the isolated NS case.
+Studies of the BH ringdown in BNS simulations have been presented in, e.g., ~\cite{Haas:2016cop,Bandyopadhyay:2023ohl}.
+Studies of BHNS systems can be found in~\cite{steppohnthesis} and are in agreement with the findings of~\cite{Topolski:2024jva}.